Diversity, Equity, and Inclusion

-In addition to affinity gatherings for Black and Black/Bi-racial students, the Lower School is excited to expand affinity gatherings this Spring to include opportunities for Asian American, Pacific Islander, and Latinx students to gather together to build community, engender support, and promote inclusivity and sense of belonging.
-Currently, the affinity groups meet on a 4 week rotation and will expand as the needs of our community change.
+In addition to affinity gatherings for Black and Black/Bi-racial students, the Lower School is excited to expand affinity gatherings this Spring to include opportunities for Asian American, Pacific Islander, Latinx, and Jewish students to gather together to build community, engender support, and promote inclusivity and sense of belonging.
+Currently, the affinity groups meet on a four-week rotation and will expand as the needs of our community change.

 Middle School Triple AAA Program

 As our students prepare to inherit and impact their world, we believe it is important to provide opportunities for them to think deeply about the intersections of identity, culture, equity, and inclusion.
 Our AAA (Affinity, Allyship, Advocacy) Program provides another structured space, within the middle school curriculum, to explore these dynamic and impactful concepts.
 The AAA program uses affinity group spaces and cross group experiences to facilitate explorations of identity and culture to help encourage allyship and self-advocacy within our community.